pdimens/harpy/docs/variantcalling.md

 ### Leviathan
 Leviathan is an alternative variant caller that uses linked read barcode information to call variants.
 Harpy first uses [LRez](https://github.com/morispi/LRez) to index the barcodes in the alignments, then it calls variants for individual samples using Leviathan.
 All the samples then get merged into a single BCF file using [bcftools](https://samtools.github.io/bcftools/bcftools.html).

+!> Until it gets resolved, Leviathan doesn't seem to output sample names into the resulting variant call files.

 ```mermaid
 graph LR